 In its global scale and economic impact, the life sciences industry presents unique considerations for investment treaty arbitrations.
-Recently, the covid-19 pandemic has pushed the life sciences industry even further to the forefront of international commerce.
-The race to develop and test vaccines and therapeutics, the extent of state support for research and procurement, and the global competition for access to limited supplies of personal protective equipment (PPE), diagnostics, treatments, and now vaccines has highlighted the interconnected nature of the industry and the significance of government policy and regulation.
+The covid-19 pandemic has pushed the life sciences industry even further to the forefront of international commerce.
+The race to develop and test vaccines and therapeutics, the extent of state support for research and procurement, and the global competition for access to limited supplies of personal protective equipment, diagnostics, treatments and then vaccines has highlighted the interconnected nature of the industry and the significance of government policy and regulation.
 Although the life sciences industry has not been a prominent contributor of investment treaty arbitrations in the past, we expect to see more of this activity in the future as the industry continues to evolve.
-In this paper, we focus on notable aspects of the life sciences industry and the issues that they may raise for investment treaty arbitrations.
+In this chapter, we focus on notable aspects of the life sciences industry and the issues that they may raise for investment treaty arbitrations.

 We consider several features of the life sciences industry that are likely to raise significant issues for investment treaty arbitrations.
 We discuss these issues primarily through the context of pharmaceuticals, but medical devices and diagnostics pose many similar concerns.

 - Much of the value generated by the industry tends to be concentrated in intellectual property that is the result of high-cost, high-risk endeavours focused on the research and development (R&D) of new products.
 As with the development of covid-19 vaccines, these endeavours may leverage state-sponsored research or may benefit directly from state-sponsored investment.2